 - When you calculate the cost of an “All Access” in-season purchased season pass, a season locker, discounts on food, and your instructor wages, the average equivalent per hour compensation is much more than your wage for a first year instructor when discounts and benefits of being an instructor and employee are factored into the actual hours worked.

 - This “Equivalent Value” calculation does not consider the value of any dependent pass benefit as this is variable depending on the individual

 - Increases in wages are awarded with Professional Ski Instructors of America and the American Association of Snowboard Instructors (PSIA-AASI – https://thesnowpors.org) Certifications and Accreditations

 - Once PSIA-AASI certified in one discipline, the ability to teach in more than one discipline (i.e. can teach skiing AND snowboarding) comes with a wage increase too

-- All instructors are paid at 90% to 110% of National Ski Areas Association (NSAA – https://www.nsaa.org) published averages with our highest certified part time instructors making over $20/hour for their teaching wage
+- All instructors are paid at 90% to 110% of National Ski Areas Association (NSAA – https://www.nsaa.org) published averages with our highest certified instructors making over $26/hour for their teaching wage

-- Part Time, Non-experienced instructors start well above Oregon State minimum wage – the Meadows base wage for the 2022-23 season is $16.50/hour
+- Part Time, Non-experienced instructors start well above Oregon State minimum wage – the Meadows Instructor base wage for the 2023-24 season is $19/hour

 - Request private lessons are paid $10 more per hour plus an additional $16/hour per additional person – that’s $26/hour above your base teaching wage for multiple person request private lessons